 Axel Eichendorff wrote the following which originaly appeared on the “Nitro Express” forum and is used with Axel’s kind permission- “During his traveling years, then necessary for becoming a “Master”, Rudolph worked for some time at the Paris shop of Gastinne-Renette, where he became acquanted with Renette’s slide and drop, outside primed breech loading action.
 Albert Henry Marie Renette obtained two French patents for outside primed guns with slide and drop actions in 1820, way before Lefaucheux’ invention of the break open gun in 1834.
 Such capping breechloaders were called “Schnelladegewhre”=quick loading guns in Germany.
 In 1853 Renette’s son in law and partner Louis Julien Gastinne obtained French patent No. 9058, showing this breech action on a hammer gun, intended to use inside-primed centerfire cartridges.
 Subsequently the patent agent Auguste Edourd Loradoux Bellford patented the same thing in Great Britain, patent No. 2778 of 1853.
 Bellford assigned this British patent to Charles Lancaster, London.
 Lancaster popularized this hammer slide and drop action using the base fire cartridge.
 Today Renette’s basic slide and drop action is most often ascribed to teschner / Collath, as the Collaths of the Teschner Company used this breech action on their guns up to the 1930’s.”

 Rudolph had returned to Köthen in 1859 and took over his father’s shop at Wallstraße 19. ( as reported in the 1873 Handbook of Industry Vol. 2 which also states that the shops workforce included 10 people).
+Between 1865 and 1881 he received numerous medals in both Gold and Silver for his products on exhibition.
+In 1873 he exhibited in the Vienna Worlds Fair.
 In January 1859 Rudolph was issued a Anhalt/Prussian Patent for his needlefire gun design.
 This and his subsequent Patent of Nov.
 1860 combined Renette’s slide and drop action with his design of straight line strikers (needles) with coil springs.
 He also adopted Chassepot’s rubber obturation seals to the breech of his needlefires.
 In the late 1860’s early 1870’s needlefires became obsolete and Rudolph redesigned his action to use the modern centerfire cartridges of the Schneider-Daw type.
 About this same time other hammerless actions were also being developed on the Continent and in Great Britian such as the Daw Action.
 When these were made by the German Craftsmen such as Barella, J. P. Sauer & Sohn, etc. they were also sometimes referred to as Fürst Pleß Gewehre even though they did not use Berger’s design with straight line strikers powered by coil springs.

 The Berger actioned guns using center fire ammunition became the favorites of Hans Heinrich XI, Count von Hochberg, Prince of Pless, Freiherr von Fürstenstein.
 He was the Prussian Court Jägermeister from 1872 to 1891.
 He was so influential in promoting Berger’s guns that the design became known as Fürst Pless Gewehre or Fürst Pless Guns.
 Other well known makers also produced guns on the Berger design and as early as October 1866 Heinrich Barella of Berlin advertised in Illustrirte Zeitung that he was making and selling Fürst Pleß Gewehre.